uvarc/rivanna-script/usage-stats/README.md

 Arguments:
 - `2024 03 31`: The date for the report in `year month days` format.
-- `School:[DS]|School:[EN]...|all`: Filtering options for the report.
+- `School:[DS]|Organization:[cab]|all`: Filtering options for the report.
 Replace or extend this argument according to your specific needs.
 - `/project/arcs/rivanna-stats`: The output directory where the report will be saved.

+Abbreviations:

 Make sure to replace the arguments with values that match your requirements.